DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_about.rst

 Assigning, Sub-Assigning, Following, and Sharing.
 -------------------------------------------------

 Contacts can only be assigned to one person and that person is responsible for them.
 The ``sub-assigned`` field, is usually for those who go out in twos.
 For example, Sam could be assigned to a contact and Fred goes with him, so he is sub-assigned.
 Ultimately, Sam is the one responsible for the contact.
-You can use the share button |SHARE| when you want to give someone access so they can see the contact, without giving responsibility.
+You can use the |SHARE| button when you want to give someone access so they can see the contact, without giving responsibility.

 .. |SHARE| image:: /Disciple_Tools_Theme/images/share.PNG
 .. |ADD-FILTER| image:: /Disciple_Tools_Theme/images/add-filter.PNG